nkernis/blog.noahkernis.com/content/posts/itp/fall_2020/digitial_fabrication/03_ambiguous_feelings_update_1/index.md

 This was the first big hurdle: could I take two simple images and create something like the ambiguous cylinder illusion from them.

-The next step is to refine the process and figure out what kinds of things effect the clarity of the illusion.
-Size, fill vs no fill, lighting, and so on.

-But first, how I made the 3D prints I currently have.
+The following is how I made the 3D prints I currently have.

 ## The Process - v1